deadlydog/deadlydog.github.io/_drafts/2023-10-26-Multiple-ways-to-setup-your-CI-CD-pipelines-in-GitHub-Actions.md

     environment: production # Used for environment-specific variables, secrets, and approvals.
     steps:
       # Must use a 3rd party action to download artifacts from other workflows.
-      - name: Download prerelease module artifact from triggered workflow
+      - name: Download artifact from triggered workflow
         uses: dawidd6/action-download-artifact@v2
         with:
           run_id: ${{ env.workflowRunId }}